pyccel.parser.base module#

 scope (Scope, optional) – The scope where the function should be inserted.

-Indicate if the file being translated is a header file.
+Indicate if the file being translated is a stub file.

-Indicate if the file being translated is a header file.
-A file is a header file if it does not include the implementation of the methods.
-This is the case for .pyi files.
+Indicate if the file being translated is a stub file.
+A stub file does not include the implementation of the methods.
+It has the suffix .pyi.

 The Scope object containing all objects defined within the current scope